Shoes: Finding the Right Fit

 - Consider a store that specializes in shoes for growing feet.
 In the early years, a child's foot may be wide through the arch, so proper fitting in the width is important.

 Your child's foot may grow faster than you expect at different ages and stages, so it is important to check the fit of your child's shoes regularly.
-If the shoes become difficult to place on the foot, and/or the child consistently wants their shoes off, it may mean that the shoes have become too small.
+If the shoes become difficult to place on the foot, and/or your child consistently wants his or her shoes off, it may mean that the shoes have become too small.

-There are a variety of women's shoes on the market ranging from comfortable, casual everyday shoes, to more formal shoes with four-inch heels.
+There are a variety of women's shoes on the market.
+These range from comfortable, casual everyday shoes, to more formal shoes with four-inch heels.
 An ideal choice is a shoe that has a square or wide toe box, with a heel that is lower than two inches high.